Coca-Cola announces the first stops on its national Christmas Truck Tour

-Coca-Cola Christmas Truck Tour 2021: Glasgow and Newcastle revealed as the first stops on a nationwide road trip
+Coca-Cola Christmas Truck Tour 2021: Glasgow, Newcastle and Leeds revealed as the first stops on a nationwide road trip

 The holiday season is approaching and Coca-Cola has announced the first stops on the Christmas Truck Tour.